rvidal/awesome_sshconfig/README.md

 This is fun and all, and it works, but it gets boring quick!
 At least we are already using ControlMaster, so we only authenticate the first time (remember, here I am using PKI+OTP).

 But there is a better, cleaner solution!
-First, lets create a entry, for the **INSIDEHOST01** and for a second host, let's call it **INSIDEHOST02**:
+First, let's create an entry, for the **INSIDEHOST01** and for a second host, let's call it **INSIDEHOST02**:

 ```
 Host insidehost1 j.insidehost1